Could Your Culture Book Help You Win More Business?

 Most businesses create a culture book with their employees in mind.
 A way to welcome new starters, communicate values, and give the team a shared sense of identity.
 All good reasons.

 What fewer businesses realise is that a well-made culture book can do more than that.
-It can win you clients, strengthen tender submissions, and build external credibility in ways that a brochure or a website simply can’t.
+It can support your business development.
+It can help you win you clients, strengthen tender submissions, and build external credibility in ways that a brochure or a website simply can’t.

 Why culture matters to clients, not just employees